 We are a surgical robotics company focused on advancing patient care by developing transformative solutions in urology.
 We develop, manufacture and sell the AquaBeam Robotic System, an advanced, image-guided, surgical robotic system for use in minimally invasive urologic surgery, with an initial focus on treating benign prostatic hyperplasia, or BPH.
 BPH is the most common prostate disease and impacts approximately 40 million men in the United States.
+By 2060, it is expected that the number of men over 65 years old in the United States will double and include a corresponding increase in the number of men with enlarged prostates.
 The AquaBeam Robotic System employs a single-use disposable handpiece to deliver our proprietary Aquablation therapy, which combines real-time, multi-dimensional imaging, personalized treatment planning, automated robotics and heat-free waterjet ablation for targeted and rapid removal of prostate tissue.
 We designed our AquaBeam Robotic System to enable consistent and reproducible BPH surgery outcomes.
 We believe that Aquablation therapy represents a paradigm shift in the surgical treatment of BPH by addressing compromises associated with alternative surgical interventions.
-We designed Aquablation therapy to deliver effective, safe and durable outcomes for males suffering from lower urinary tract symptoms, or LUTS, due to BPH that are independent of prostate size and shape, and delivers resection independent of surgeon experience.
-We have developed a significant and growing body of clinical evidence, which includes 150 peer-reviewed publications, supporting the benefits and clinical advantages of Aquablation therapy.
-As of March 31, 2023, we had an install base of 275 AquaBeam Robotic Systems globally, including 192 in the United States.
+We designed Aquablation therapy to deliver effective, safe and durable outcomes for males suffering from lower urinary tract symptoms, or LUTS, due to BPH that are independent of prostate size and shape, and delivers resection independent of surgeon experience, shape.
+We have developed a significant and growing body of clinical evidence, which includes approximately 150 peer-reviewed publications, supporting the benefits and clinical advantages of Aquablation therapy.
+As of March 31, 2023 June 30, 2023, we had an install base of 275 322 AquaBeam Robotic Systems globally, including 192 233 in the United States.